St. Heinrich

 Nearby Attractions

-1. Hannover Zoo: A short distance away, this zoo is renowned for its immersive habitats and diverse animal species, making it an excellent family-friendly destination.
+1. Hannover Zoo: A short distance away, this well-known zoo features a variety of animal exhibits and is a great place for families and animal lovers.

 Insider Tips